archaeothommy/chronochrt/README.md

 <!-- badges: end -->

 ChronochRt offers an easy way to draw chronological charts from tables.
-It aims to provide an intuitive environment for anyone new to R and includes [ggplot2](https://ggplot2.tidyverse.org/) geoms and theme for chronological charts.
+It aims to provide an intuitive environment for anyone new to kR and includes [ggplot2](https://ggplot2.tidyverse.org/) geoms and theme for chronological charts.